medialab/xan/docs/cmd/search.md

 # Regarding parallelization

+TODO: perf, mention -Z, mention regex is usually expensive, mention strategies used not linear
+TODO: -Z with or without -s is very contextual, mention ripgrep

 Finally, this command can leverage multithreading to run faster using the -p/--parallel or -t/--threads flags.
 This said, the boost given by parallelization might differ a lot and depends on the complexity and number of